 The ML approach applies the famous ML algorithms (both supervised and unsupervised) and uses linguistic features.

-The Lexicon-based Approach: As the name suggests, it relies on a sentiment lexicon, the complete set of meaningful units in a language and pre-compiled sentiment terms.
-It is divided into the dictionary-based approach and corpus-based approach which use statistical or semantic methods to find sentiment polarity.
+The Lexicon-based Approach: As the name suggests, it relies on a sentiment lexicon, the complete set of meaningful units in a language, and pre-compiled sentiment terms.
+It is divided into the dictionary-based approach and corpus-based approach which uses statistical or semantic methods to find sentiment polarity.

 The Hybrid Approach